-\begin{rmk} Given a configuration of $N_+$ and $N_-$, we get a well-defined lattice $W := N_+ + N_-$ containing $N_+$ and $N_-$ as primitive sublattices.
-In general, it is possible for $W$ to fail to be primitive in $L$, but we will never use such configurations.
-By only using examples of small rank and with $W$ primitively embedded in $L$ in this paper, the configurations are completely characterised just by the lattice $W$ according to the following result of Nikulin \cite[Theorem 1.12.4]{nikulin79}. \end{rmk}
+containing $N_+$ and $N_-$ as primitive sublattices.
+In general, it is possible for $W$ to fail to be primitive in $L$ (see \cite[Example No 8]{g2m} for such a twisted connected sum), but for simplicity we will not look for such configurations in this paper.
+By only using examples of small rank and with $W$ primitively embedded in $L$, the equivalence classes of the configurations are completely characterised just by the embeddings of $N_\pm$ into $W$.
+This is a consequence of the following result of Nikulin \cite[Theorem 1.12.4]{nikulin79}. \end{rmk}

 \begin{thm} Let $W$ be an even non-degenerate lattice of signature $(t_+, t_-)$, and $L$ an even unimodular lattice of indefinite signature $(\ell_+,\ell_-)$.
 If $t_+ \leq \ell_+$, $t_- \leq \ell_-$ and $2\rk W \leq \rk L$, then there exists a primitive embedding $W \into L$, unique up to $O(L)$. \end{thm}